HugoSwerdtfegers/TFE/README.md

 `$config \in {1, 2, 3}`
 `$scenario \in {reference, optimistic, conservative}`

 The default case is config 1 with reference scenario

+If you have a prepared bash environment, you can run:

+`bash run_all.sh`

+to start all simulation at once

 # How to run analysis and save plots